Mendelian Randomization Causal Analysis

 Deliverables

-- Forest plot of causal estimates
+- Forest plot of causal estimates across MR methods

-- Funnel plot
+- Funnel plot and leave-one-out sensitivity analysis

-- Heterogeneity and pleiotropy tests
+- Heterogeneity and pleiotropy assessment report